andydlindsay/apr03-2023-b/w07d01/README.md

 - Ideally, components should be reusable (which means that their state should be passed into them via props rather than maintaining their own state)
 - Deciding which DOM elements become components and which don't is a skill that comes with practice and experience
 - We will be building all of our components using functions
-- The functions return value contains a mixture of HTML and JS; React calls this `JSX`

 ```jsx
 // basic component